Student FAQs and Travel Considerations During the COVID19 Pandemic

 Can I apply for OPT from outside of the United States?

 Current F-1 regulations require that you be in the US in valid F-1 status to be eligible to apply for OPT.
 You are required to present a copy of your current I-94 in order for your ISSO advisor to issue the I-20 recommending you for OPT and you must submit a copy of the I-94 to USCIS in support of your application.
-We appreciate that some prospective May graduates may have departed the US during this time so we are seeking further guidance and regulatory flexibility from USCIS.
-We will be certain to update our student community if we receive guidance from USCIS on any changes to deadlines and procedures to apply for OPT.
+ISSO continues to seek further guidance and regulatory flexibility from USCIS, but we do not anticipate that this will be granted to allow students to apply for OPT from outside of the United States.

 What if I leave the United States after I have applied for OPT?